 Not open for credit to students who have completed LRNRE 57.
+Acceptable for credit: CSU, UC

 In-depth career and life planning: Self-exploration, identifying values, interests, needs and goals; development of skills for assuming careers and lifestyles over the life span, influence of career choice on the quality of life, and the development of a career action plan.
 Designed to assist those students considering the transition of a career change or undecided about the selection of a college transfer major.
 4930.10 CSU area E